SAREC-Lab/saFUZZ_ICSE26/RQ2.md

 **Remarks**
 - The `AUTO.LAND` during state **HOVER** test case was originally discovered and mapped in FSC1.
 Although we re‑verified it in FSC2, we did not add it to the FSC2 as a fault tree because it already exists under FSC1.
 - The `RTL` test cases during both **HOVER** and **FLYING** were also first traced back to GPS noise‑frequency errors (F6) in FSC1.
-For that reason, we left these fauls out of FSC2 since they had the same outcome as FSC1 F6 (i.e., a GPS noise induced error causing thrashing).
+For that reason, we left these faults out of FSC2 since they had the same outcome as FSC1 F6 (i.e., a GPS noise induced error causing thrashing).

 ---